 We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
-We discount the terminal cash flows to today's value at a cost of equity of 9.5%.
+For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
+In this case we have used the 5-year average of the 10-year government bond yield (1.8%) to estimate future growth.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 7.0%.

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is AU$146m.
-To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Relative to the current share price of AU$0.5, the company appears a touch undervalued at a 25% discount to where the stock price trades currently.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is AU$240m.
+In the final step we divide the equity value by the number of shares outstanding.
+Relative to the current share price of AU$0.6, the company appears quite good value at a 40% discount to where the stock price trades currently.
 Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Eureka Group Holdings as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 9.5%, which is based on a levered beta of 1.431.
+In this calculation we've used 7.0%, which is based on a levered beta of 1.220.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it shouldn't be the only metric you look at when researching a company.
-The DCF model is not a perfect stock valuation tool.
+Valuation is only one side of the coin in terms of building your investment thesis, and it is only one of many factors that you need to assess for a company.
+It's not possible to obtain a foolproof valuation with a DCF model.
 Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
 For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
 Can we work out why the company is trading at a discount to intrinsic value?
-For Eureka Group Holdings, there are three further elements you should further examine:
+For Eureka Group Holdings, we've put together three essential factors you should look at: